Sustainability in Prisons Project

-incarcerated individuals learn about snakes during a presentation at the Stafford Creek Correction Center in Aberdeen, Washington.
+An opportunity to learn about snakes during a presentation at the Stafford Creek Correction Center in Aberdeen, Washington.

 “The Washington State Penitentiary beekeeping program’s main goal is to help incarcerated individuals build skills as productive members of society, but they have many other things they want to accomplish, too.
 They want to educate inmates and staff about the beekeeping crisis on the west coast, and do their part to reverse the bee shortage; they want to give inmates opportunity to experience the serenity that comes with beekeeping; and—above all—teach inmates a marketable skill to have when they’re released.” - Bethany Shepler, SPP Green Track Coordinator

-Violas at the Washington Correctional Center
+Violas cultivated at the Washington Correctional Center.

 Cedar Creek Corrections Center